Luffier/ladderr/README.md

 ## What's next

-- Fix problems with torrents containing whitespaces or non-ASCII characters
+- Fix problems with torrents containing whitespaces or non-ASCII characters.
-- Drop Python dependency (I don't know if it's possible, in theory, VB could be used; any help would be appreciated)
+- Drop Python dependency (I don't know if it's possible, in theory, VB could be used; any help would be appreciated).
-- Linux support (low priority as I don't use it daily; any help would be appreciated)
+- Linux support (low priority as I don't use it daily; any help would be appreciated).

 ## Limitations

 - Only works in Windows.
-- If your Web UI uses HTTP, it will open a new tab and ask for permission. **For a more seamless experience, use HTTPS** (if your server is local, look up self-signed certs with mkcert)
+- If your Web UI uses HTTP, it will open a new tab and ask for permission. **For a more seamless experience, use HTTPS** (if your server is local, look up self-signed certs with mkcert).
-- File paths containing whitespaces or non-ASCII characters may not work
+- File paths containing whitespaces or non-ASCII characters may not work.

 ## Security concerns